 - Quality of life in European cities 2015 — Perception survey in 79 European cities — European Commission, Flash Eurobarometer 419, January 2016

 - Quality of life in cities 2012 — Perception survey in 79 European cities — European Commission, Flash Eurobarometer 366, October 2013

 - Urban audit (urb), see:

 Methodology / Metadata

-- Urban Audit (ESMS metadata file — urb_esms)
+- Metadata on city statistics (ESMS metadata file — urb_esms)